-Section 2.
-Planning Board Review and Decision.
+Section.
+1. Planning Board Review and Decision

 A. Procedure.
-The Planning Board shall comply with Article III of this Local Law.
-Within 62 days of receipt of a complete preliminary application as defined in Article III of this Local Law, the Planning Board may approve the preliminary application or schedule a public hearing.
+The Planning Board shall comply with Article IX, Section 6 of this Local Law.
+Within 62 days of receipt of a complete preliminary application as defined in Article V, Section 3 of this Local Law, the Planning Board may approve the preliminary application or schedule a public hearing.
 If a public hearing is held, the Planning Board shall approve, approve with modifications or disapprove the preliminary application within 62 days of the completion of the hearing.
-In the event that the parcel boundaries are within the 500 foot threshold referenced in Article I, Section 3.B of this Local Law, the Planning Board may not take final action on the application until a copy of the application has been forwarded to the St. Lawrence County Planning Board and that Board has taken action on it pursuant to Section 239-m of New York State General

-Municipal Law.
-If a preliminary application is approved, the applicant and the Code Enforcement Officer shall be notified in writing by the Planning Board and a building permit issued within ten (10) days.
+In the event that the parcel boundaries are within the 500 foot threshold referenced in Article I, Section 3.B of this Local Law, the Planning Board may not take final action on the application until a copy of the application has been forwarded to the St. Lawrence County Planning Board and that Board has taken action on it pursuant to Section 239-m of New York State General Municipal Law.
+If a preliminary application is approved, the applicant and the Code Enforcement Officer shall be notified in writing by the Planning Board and a building permit issued within ten (10) days of receipt thereafter of a request from the applicant.
 The applicant shall not have to file a final site plan if the preliminary site plan is approved without modifications.

-If the Planning Board approves the preliminary application with modifications the applicant shall submit a final detailed site plan to the Planning Board for approval according to the requirements set forth in Article III Section 5 of this Local Law.
+If the Planning Board approves the preliminary application with modifications the applicant shall submit a final detailed site plan to the Planning Board for approval according to the requirements set forth in Article V, Section 4 of this Local Law.